sean2442/jquery.formslider/docs/EXTENDING.md

 ## Example implementation
 ### Example plugin
-Here is an example of the `LoadingStatePlugin`.
+Here is an example of the `LoadingState`.
 ```coffee
 class @MySelfDefinedPlugin extends window.AbstractFormsliderPlugin
   init: =>